 As a business owner you will need to provide your own insurance.
 The cost is deductible as long as you are turning a profit and are not eligible to enroll in a spouse’s or family insurance plan.

-But be careful!
-Certain types of write-offs are monitored closely by the IRS and claiming them will put you at risk of audit.
+Take as many deductions as you can, but do it legally.
+You have to be careful because certain types of write-offs are monitored closely by the IRS.
+Claiming them will put you at risk of audit.
 Some examples include: clothing purchases, personal hygiene costs, and excessive restaurant expenses—actually, anything that’s excessive can attract unwelcome attention from the IRS.
 Tax filing software like Keeper Tax will automatically alert you if your tax return could be considered suspicious.

 The actual cost method isn’t quite as straightforward as the standard deduction method.

 You’ll need to keep track of each and every cost you incur that is related to your business.
 So you’ll need to track:

 - Insurance costs

 - Car repairs